 Latest News and Announcements

-IAPE officers and directors at the NewsGuild of New York headquarters.
+IAPE officers and directors in May at the NewsGuild of New York headquarters.

 IAPE Settles Medical Premium Grievance, Service Award Dispute